coccoinomane/anon-integration-guide/projects/pendle/README.md

     - [TODO] Show my claimable rewards on Pendle
     - [TODO] Claim all my rewards across chains on Pendle
     - [TODO] Claim rewards for the sUSDe Ethereum market on Pendle

+### Find addresses of Pendle tokens

+    - Address of Pendle wstETH principal token expiring on December 2027 on Ethereum
+    - Address of Pendle cbETH yield token on Base
+    - Address of Pendle mUSDC SY token on Base

 ## Test with the local agent